OiivaeCommunity/love/README.rst

-Documentation for Mutuals Integrated Love Federation
+Documentation for League of Virtual Entertainers